Insights

 These questions do not apply when a software system is built upon a platform with Serverless Functions.

-Google and AWS Serverless Functions with Cloud hosting platforms
+Serverless Functions with Cloud hosting platforms

 Cloud hosting providers that offer Serverless Functions use industry standard best practices for automated code deployment.
 This means that there is no chance of human error breaking a service during deployment and it allows for fast shipment of new code, with little to no downtime for a web product.